 Getting your kids outside and away from the screens can feel like more of a chore than it’s worth, but nothing could be further from the truth.
-There is no activity that is more beneficial to children than physical activity and there is no better way to increase their physical literacy than by being outside.
+There is no activity more beneficial to children than physical activity and there is no better way to increase their physical literacy than by being outside.
 Physical literacy is the ability to move with competence and confidence in a wide variety of physical activities in multiple environments that benefit the healthy development of the whole person.

 Many kids are growing up in more urban environments and aren’t getting enough physical activity.
 When we live without “Vitamin N” (the “N” is for nature) and experience nature-deficit disorder we don’t live well.
 Plus, playing outside is an important way for kids to develop movement skills, social skills, and just have some fun.